Adelaide Oval: Recent upgrades

+Description and features

+The venue is predominantly used for cricket and Australian rules football, but has also played host to rugby league, rugby union, soccer, and tennis, as well as regularly being used to hold concerts.

+In 2012 Austadiums.com described Adelaide Oval as being "one of the most picturesque Test cricket grounds in Australia, if not the world."
+After the completion of the ground's redevelopment in 2014, sports journalist Gerard Whateley described the venue as being "the most perfect piece of modern architecture because it's a thoroughly contemporary stadium with all the character that it's had in the past".

+Volunteers lead 90-minute guided walking tours of the grounds for interested visitors, including children.

+Oval and pitch

-The oval dimensions were originally 190m x 125m, both unusually long and unusually narrow for an Australian cricket/football ground.
+The oval is 190 m by 125 m.
+This is both unusually long and narrow for an Australian cricket or football ground.
 The arrangement was highly favourable for batsmen who played square of the wicket, and heavily penalised bowlers who delivered the ball short or wide so that the batsman could play cut, hook or pull shots.
 Before the far ends in front of and behind the wicket were roped off, making the playing area shorter, it was not uncommon for batsmen to hit an all-run four or even occasionally a five.

-Pitch

 The Adelaide Oval pitch runs north–south.
 Historically, Adelaide Oval's integral pitch was generally very good for batting, and offering little assistance to bowlers until the last day of a match.
 Since the redevelopment in 2013, a drop-in pitch has been used at the venue.

-Oval

-With the 2011–2014 redevelopment completed, the oval dimensions changed to 183m x 134m, making it more suitable for Australian Rules Football, for which the playing field dimensions will be 167m x 124m.
+Scoreboard

+The heritage-listed scoreboard, designed by architect F. Kenneth Milne and located on "The Hill", was first used in 1911, and has been retained.
+Today there is a manually operated display adjacent to a huge digital one, around four storeys high.
+The scoreboard, which was first heritage-listed by the National Trust in 1984, was listed on the South Australian Heritage Register in 1986.
+This is the only manual scoreboard still operating in major Australasian cricket venues.
+Due to the 10-letter limit, some names have to be truncated, or be replaced by nicknames.

 The Hill

-The Hill was created in 1898 with earth from the banks of the River Torrens.
-The Hill for almost all sporting events at the ground is general admission and is often home to the most vocal supporters during cricket matches.
-The ease of people congregating on The Hill and the proximity to the Adelaide Oval Scoreboard bar is often cited as the reason why the most enthusiastic cricket supporters and barrackers choose The Hill to watch matches.

-Scoreboard

-The current scoreboard located on The Hill was first used in 1911 and still shows its original Edwardian architecture.
-The scoreboard is listed on the City of Adelaide Heritage Register, helping to maintain the charm of the ground.
-There is a bar located under the scoreboard.
+'"The Hill" (or "Northern Mound"), located under the scoreboard and shaded by the Moreton Bay fig trees, was created in 1898 or 1900, with earth from the banks of the River Torrens.
+It became a favoured spot for some of the most vocal supporters in the crowd, and was known for being very noisy before the 2014 redevelopment.